anirudhsingh05/Food_Ordering_App/README.md

 ## Clone this Repository

-You need to write the following commands on the terminal screen(in vscode) so that you can run this project locally.
+You need to write the following commands on the terminal screen so that you can run this project locally.

 ```bash
   git clone "https://github.com/anirudhsingh05/Food_Ordering_App.git"